 The Most Incredible Teen & Tween Boy’s Easter Basket Essential Must-Have List EVER!

 Gift cards.
-Gift cards for their favorite stores is always a great gift idea.
-It doesn’t have to be a lot, $5, $10 or $20 bucks.
+Gift cards for their favorite stores are always a great gift idea.
+It doesn’t have to be a lot, $5, $10, or $20 bucks.
 It’s best to keep the gift amount reasonable; you don’t want to set the bar too high.

-Video Game Accessories- This is always an easy one to think about when it comes to gifts for boys.
-If they have a video game system, they will also need another controller, headset, gift cards, or other accessories for their systems.
+Video Game Accessories.
+This is always an easy one to think about when it comes to gifts for boys.
+If they have a video game system, they will also need another controller, headset, gift cards, or other accessories for their game systems.

-Travel Mugs or Sports Bottles Teens are always on the go, but it’s important they stay hydrated.
-There are many cute and manly travel mugs out there that will easily fit into an Easter basket.
+Travel Mugs or Sports Bottles.
+Teens are always on the go, so it’s important they stay hydrated.
+There are many cute and manly travel mugs that will easily fit into an Easter basket.

 Hats.
 I know my boys love hats.
 They have specifically asked for hats from their favorite basketball teams.
-One cool idea you can do with the hat and skip buying an Easter basket is to fill the hat with all of their Easter goodies and candy.
+One idea you can do with the hat is fill it with all of their Easter goodies and candy.